helsbels-del/Nod-to-the-COD/README.md

 ### Current Approach

-There is no clear understanding of recurring conditions taht lead to COD instability.
+There is no clear understanding of recurring conditions that lead to COD instability.
 Clustering will give data-driven operating profiles

 ### Training Data